durianpool/Chia-NFT-Replot/README.md

-# Chia Network - Replot OG Plot with NFT Plot using MADMAX Windows Version
+# Chia Network - Replot OG Plot with NFT Plot automatically using MADMAX Windows Version

 This script is for replotting an OG plot to a new NFT plot.
 Executing the script will delete an OG plot and plot a new NFT plot one by one, until OG plot directory do not have any .plot file.